back arrow iconBack

 Check the grade (see collecting terms below) and know what you are looking for.
 Do you want to collect boxed games?
 Loose cartridges?
 Are they for playing as well as owning?
 Once you know this, buying online is easy. eBay can be a risky place to buy as many sellers are not collectors themselves and perhaps haven’t tested the games before listing online.
 Instead, we recommend seeking out Facebook groups, going to conventions in your country, or using platforms like Golisto.com, which is dedicated to retro game collectors.
 Any of these options can help you buy something specific or stumble upon something new you hadn’t expected to find.

-Now discover the final piece of the puzzle: The ultimate A-Z Video Game collecting dictionary
+Now discover the final piece of the puzzle: The ultimate A-Z Video Game collecting dictionary:

 A beginner’s guide to video game collecting: Part 3 was originally published in Golisto on Medium, where people are continuing the conversation by highlighting and responding to this story.